ncatlab/nlab-content/pages/4863.md

 on the [[product]] space $X_{n-k}\times \Sigma_k$ (the trivial $\Sigma_{k}$-[[fiber bundle]] over $X_{n-k}$).

-Traditionally KK-reduction is understood as retaining only parts of $\mathbf{Fields}_{n-k}$ (the "0-modes" of fields on $\Sigma_k$ only) but of course one may consider arbitrary corrections to this picture and eventially retain the full information.
+Traditionally KK-reduction is understood as retaining only parts of $\mathbf{Fields}_{n-k}$ (the "0-modes" of fields on $\Sigma_k$ only) but of course one may consider arbitrary corrections to this picture and eventually retain the full information.

 One example of KK-reduction where the full mapping stack appears is the reduction of [[topological twist|topologically twisted]] [[N=4 D=4 super Yang-Mills theory]] on a complex curve $C$ as it appears in the explanation of [[geometric Langlands duality]] as a special case of [[S-duality]] ([Witten 08, section 6](#Witten08)).
 Here $\mathbf{Fields}_4 = \mathbf{B}G_{\mathrm{conn}}$ is the universal moduli stack of $G$-[[principal connections]] (or rther that of $G$-[[Higgs bundles]]).